How Race and Ethnicity Impact Heart Disease

 - Black adults are more likely than white adults to die from hypertension and related diseases.

 Social factors impact these numbers.
-For example, people who lack insurance are more likely to have uncontrolled hypertension.
+For example, people who lack insurance are more likely to have unmanaged hypertension.
 And people who face discrimination have higher blood pressure.

 Hypertension can lead to complications including:

 - Peripheral artery disease.

 Type 2 diabetes

 Type 2 diabetes can harm blood vessels in your heart, brain and kidneys.
 This condition also causes your triglyceride and LDL cholesterol levels to go up.
 People who have diabetes are twice as likely as those without it to have a heart attack or stroke.